 What is Brunette Gardens?

 Readers loved those essays, the vulnerable ones.
 You know them: the writing that feels scary, risky, sure to stir up trouble.
-You all flocked to those, virtually ignoring the rest.
+You all flocked to those, and two of them got picked up by other publications: “Losing the lucky frog” appeared in GreenPrints, and County Highway has claimed “The year of dying” for print publication this year.

-I had to go away and heal, and in that time I learned that healing does not mean going back to the way things were before.
+Recognizing my burnout, I had to pause this Substack and heal, and in that time I learned that healing does not mean going back to the way things were before.

 Free, paid, and founding memberships

-Free members receive my right-to-the-marrow personal essays and more, delivered straight to your inbox.
+✅ Free members receive my right-to-the-marrow essays and videos 2-3/month + my companion-planting guide

-✅ Two-plus years’ archive content (200+ posts) on city homesteading, including podcasts and a printable recipe archive.
+✅ Two-plus years’ archive content (200+ posts) on backyard homesteading in the city

 Founding members receive this additional perk: